mbwilson10/WebsiteAttempt3/content/home/accomplishments.md

   url = ""
   date_start = "2018-10-01"
   date_end = ""
-  description = "Scholarship to attend national NAHU conference in DC where I got to the opportunity to meet Alabama's congress men and women to lobby o behalf of healthcare agents."
+  description = "Scholarship to attend national NAHU conference in DC where I met Alabama's congress men and women to lobby on behalf of healthcare agents."

 [[item]]
   organization = "Vermont Captive Insurance Association"